 If you follow this blog consistently you know how much I love Japan and its culture in all its different forms: books, models, animes, mangas and, yes, games.

-Oddly enough, I wanted to visit the country since when I was little (around 8 years old or so) but, for many different reasons, I never had the chance … until now!
+Oddly enough, I wanted to visit the country from when I was little (around 8 years old or so) but, for many different reasons, I never had the chance … until now!

 So, without further ado, let’s delve into it …

-The first day of the actual trip was indeed the most busy one, where we visited a full bunch of temples.
+The first day of the actual trip was indeed the busiest one, where we visited a full bunch of temples.

 The first one was the Kinkakuji (The Golden Pavilion).
 Originally a mansion owned by a statesman, Saionji Kintsune, and said to contain relics of Buddha, it was later acquired in 1397 by the third Shogun of the Muromachi period, Ashikaga Yoshimitsu.
 The place is magnificent and walking in the park is very relaxing even though, I must admit, when I heard the guide pronouncing the name Yoshimitsu the first thing that came to my mind was Tekken 3 …

-Right after that we moved to the Ryoanji Temple, another enchanting place with its Zen garden and the nearby lake.
-Zen gardens consists, as you might know, of a rectangular square where 15 stones form separate islands in a sea of gravel.
-From any different point of the garden only 14 of them can be seen, and according to the tradition one will be able to see all 15 only after reaching the illumination.
-The following pictures shows you some insights of the temple.
+Right after that, we moved to the Ryoanji Temple, another enchanting place with its Zen garden and the nearby lake.
+Zen gardens consist, as you might know, of a rectangular square where 15 stones form separate islands in a sea of gravel.
+From any different point of the garden only 14 of them can be seen, and according to the tradition, one will be able to see all 15 only after reaching the illumination.
+The following pictures show you some insights of the temple.
 Unlike the Kinkakuji it is here possible to walk inside the different pavilions, once you took your shoes off.

-Just before lunchtime a short trip on a bus took us to Arashiyama (the mountain of tempest).
-It struck me at first to se the kanji for the word “Arashi” depicted on many T-shirts, even if at first I didn’t understand why.
+Just before lunchtime, a short trip on a bus took us to Arashiyama (the mountain of Tempest).
+It struck me at first to see the kanji for the word “Arashi” depicted on many T-shirts, even if at first I didn’t understand why.

 As said, after the Ryoanji and its bamboo forest it was the time for the Tenryuji temple, located pretty much in the same place.
 Tenryouji is dedicated to the Goddess Kannon, but I will tell you about her later on in the article.

-The following day, after a quick visit at Kyoto Central Station for some paperworks, it was the time for the Sanjusangendo Temple, a magnificent opera containing 1.001 statues of Kannon, Buddhist Goddess of Mercy.
-The temple dates back to 1266, when it was renovated after the original one (built in 1164) was lost in a fire.
+The following day, after a quick visit to Kyoto Central Station for some paperwork, it was the time for the Sanjusangendo Temple, a magnificent opera containing 1.001 statues of Kannon, Buddhist Goddess of Mercy.
+The temple dates back to 1266 when it was renovated after the original one (built in 1164) was lost in a fire.

-The statues, with human proportions but all diffent one from another, are set in two banks of 500 statues each, left and right of a 3-meter-high one.
+The statues, with human proportions but all different one from another, are set in two banks of 500 statues each, left and right of a 3-meter-high one.
 In the front of said statues, a line of fighting Gods is set to defend the Goddess of Mercy.
-The afternoon took us in the vicinity of a completely differnt enviroment (the Kiyomizudera complex), with both its touristic views and temples.
-In the following pictures you can have a grasp of both, included a few nice souvenirs taken from the movies of the magnificient Studio Ghibli (Jiburi Works).
+The afternoon took us in the vicinity of a completely different environment (the Kiyomizudera complex), with both its touristic views and temples.
+In the following pictures, you can have a grasp of both, included a few nice souvenirs taken from the movies of the magnificent Studio Ghibli (Jiburi Works).

 Aside from the castle, Himeji is a nice little city whose galleries and shops reminded me of the small cities which are often the backgrounds for the Yakuza saga.

-The forth day was another heavy one, beautiful and sad at the same time.
-The morning was spent traveling to Miyajima Island, a small island less than an hour away from the city of Hiroshima.
-The place is one of the most iconic of the entire Japan, most famous for its giant torii gate, which almost seems to float on the water.
+The fourth day was another heavy one, beautiful and sad at the same time.
+The morning was spent travelling to Miyajima Island, a small island less than an hour away from the city of Hiroshima.
+The place is one of the most iconic of entire Japan, most famous for its giant torii gate, which almost seems to float on the water.

 Although the official name is Itsukushima, it is so closely related to its key shrine that people tend to forget the real name.
 The island is also known for its reindeers, which happily strolls among tourists in search of food.
-To them anything will do, so take good care of your belongings.
-They may even feed on your passport or your return ticket, if you did not store them properly away….
-This was the fun part of the day, while the afternoon we traveled to Hiroshima where we visited the Peace Memorial Park and the Memorial Museum.
+To them, anything will do, so take good care of your belongings.
+They may even feed on your passport or your return ticket if you did not store them properly away….
+This was the fun part of the day, while in the afternoon we travelled to Hiroshima where we visited the Peace Memorial Park and the Memorial Museum.

 I must admit that, despite having seen many times documentaries on the atomic bombing and its devastation, one is never really prepared to face those Memorials in real person.
-Visiting the museum is really painful and I really do hope mankind will never ever face such tremendous tragedy again.
-So we paid our respects to the tomb of the thousands of innocent people that lost their life during that august of 1945 and then we silently left.
+Visiting the museum is really painful and I really do hope mankind will never ever face such a tremendous tragedy again.
+So we paid our respects to the tomb of the thousands of innocent people that lost their lives during that august of 1945 and then we silently left.
 There are no words that can describe what we felt that day.
-Nonetheless, Life goes on and Nature always win, so nothing more than these gorgeus cherry blossoms can can give you hope and piece of mind.
+Nonetheless, Life goes on and Nature always wins, so nothing more than these gorgeous cherry blossoms can give you hope and peace of mind.

 Our journey inside classic Japan was about to end, but we had one more day to spend in the Kansai region and we headed to Nara, the first capital.
 Prior to that, though, we stopped to Fushimi Inari shrine, a sanctuary dedicated to Inari, the Shinto god of rice.

-and it is also holy ground for the Tasuga Taisha (the Shinto temple of the 1.000 lanterns) where herds of sacred reindeers move across the fields undisturbed.
+and it is also holy ground for the Kasuga Taisha (the Shinto temple of the 1.000 lanterns) where herds of sacred reindeers move across the fields undisturbed.

 These Holy Ground and Sacred reindeer are so famous that people come over here to celebrate their wedding.
-It was very strange to me to see a bride wearing horns (it’s not really considered a lucky thing here in Italy, since horns means someone is “cheating” on you), but world is nice in all its different aspects….
+It was very strange to me to see a bride wearing horns (it’s not really considered a lucky thing here in Italy since horns mean someone is “cheating” on you), but the world is nice in all its different aspects…

-In the end I bought a Sumo simulator for my PS1 and a Lupin III title for my PS2.
-But my retro-game experience was only starting and a full report abut it will be done in the third article, fully dedicated to this topic.
+In the end, I bought a Sumo simulator for my PS1 and a Lupin III title for my PS2.
+But my retro-game experience was only starting and a full report about it will be done in the third article, fully dedicated to this topic.